JohnBinford/AppleWood-Pointe/readme.md

   - Jack-W recently added a few more tools to his list - more nice photos comming! </br>
   [Link to Jacks's Profile](./CraftsMen/Jack-W/readme.md)

   - Ralph recently toured the SouthTown and Valley West Shops. </br>
     [Link to Pictures from those Shops](./Other-Shops/Valley-South/readme.md)</br>

-  - There are questions abouit whether the builder has moved the entry.
+  - There are questions about whether the builder has moved the entry.
 A telephoto lens suggests not!
     - Here are a couple of pictures.
 John-B speculates that the apparrent new entry is just protective gravel over the footing for construciton traffic.
 See what you think!</br>
     [Link to aerial of footings.](./Collateral/Footings.jpeg)</br>
     [Link to telephoto shot of suspected "real" entry in block wall.
 As shown in the sales kit.](./Collateral/Garage-Entry.JPG)

   -  John Binford recently visited an older Applewood Pointe shop.
 It's about 2/3 the size ours will be.
 They have a good variety of basic power tools.
 Nothing at Professional level though. </br>
     [Link to Pictures from the Maple Grove Shop](./Other-Shops/Maple-Grove/readme.md)

   - Ralph recently sumitted our Draft Manual and other documentation. </br>
     [Link to Online Manual.](./Documents/Manual.md)</br>
     [Link to Online Waiver.](./Documents/Waiver.md)